Dogmans/stock-pipeline/tests/README.md

 - `test_screeners.py`: Tests for the new screener architecture where each screener fetches its own data
 - `test_providers.py`: Tests for data providers with API-specific methods
 - `test_cache.py`: Tests for the file-based caching system functionality
-- `test_data_processing.py`: Tests for data processing and financial ratio calculations
+- `test_providers.py`: Tests for data provider functionality and API integration

 ### Supporting Tests